The Biosecurity Act 1993 and the GIA Deed

 Deed Development

 The Deed was drafted by a joint working group that included representatives from primary industry and government.
 The Group was assisted by a wider industry group, and stakeholders had the opportunity to comment on an exposure draft of the Deed in writing and at an industry workshop.
+Since it was first signed in 2014, the Deed has been amended three times by partners.
 Read more about the development of the Deed

 Elements of the Deed